OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-07.md

 ## Mark 7:17

-When He had left the crowd and entered the house, His disciples questioned Him about the parable.
+After leaving the crowd and entering the house, His disciples asked Him about the parable.

 ## Mark 7:18